 - Read the book. - Consider each story not only individually but also as a piece that is intentionally included and positioned within the greater movement of the collection. - Ask questions of the text you are reading and of yourself as a reader.
-When I read, I love "How does it work?" it helps me see the choices the author has made and how they impact my understanding and "So what?" it helps me consider the implications of what is happening in the text as well as connections to broader more global issues.
-Find your own question stems, develop your questions, and interact with the text by trying to answer them.
-Figure out a way to record your thinking.
-This process should be messy. - When you have finished reading, let the book sit for a few days.
+When I read, I love "How does it work?" and "So what?"
+Find your own questions and try to answer them.
+Figure out a way to record your thinking. - When you have finished reading, let the book sit for a few days.
 When you pick it up again later, find a passage from the book that is roughly 40 lines in length and mark it up.
 You can color mark, annotate, write in the margins, or re-write it on a document to analyze.
 The passage you select should be one that you feel is integral to not only the story in which it appears but also to the collection.